microsoft/CsWinRT/docs/hosting.md

 To mininmize the need for explicit mapping data, a set of file naming conventions flows across the activation path, from class to host to target:
 *  If the client is using manifest-free, the host name is derived from the class name.
 In turn, the target name is also derived from the class name.
 * If the client is using a manifest, the host name is explicitly specified and can be anything.
 The target name may then be derived from either the class name or the host name (if renamed).
-* If the host and target file names are fixed, a forwarder or runtimeconfig.json entry can be used to provide the mapping.
+* If the host and target file names are fixed, a runtimeconfig.json entry can be used to provide an explicit mapping from class ID to target assembly.

 ## Glossary
 For brevity, the following terms are used throughout: